-Preamble4

-1. Rationale for Policy
+- 1. Rationale for Policy

-2. Applicable Scope
+- 2. Applicable Scope

-3. Definitions
+- 3. Definitions

-4. Title IX Coordinator
+- 4. Title IX Coordinator

-5. Independence and Conflict-of-Interest
+- 5. Independence and Conflict-of-Interest

-6. Administrative Contact Information
+- 6. Administrative Contact Information

-7. Notice/Complaints of Discrimination, Harassment, and/or Retaliation •••
+- 7. Notice/Complaints of Discrimination, Harassment, and/or Retaliation

-8. Supportive Measures
+- 8. Supportive Measures

-9. Emergency Removal
+- 9. Emergency Removal

-10. Promptness
+- 10. Promptness

-11. Privacy
+- 11. Privacy

-12. Jurisdiction of Rider University
+- 12. Jurisdiction of Rider University

-13. Time Limits on Reporting
+- 13. Time Limits on Reporting

-14. Online Harassment and Misconduct
+- 14. Online Harassment and Misconduct

-15. Policy on Nondiscrimination
+- 15. Policy on Nondiscrimination

-16. Policy on Disability Discrimination and Accommodation
+- 16. Policy on Disability Discrimination and Accommodation

-17. Policy on Discriminatory Harassment
+- 17. Policy on Discriminatory Harassment

-a.
+- a.
 Discriminatory Harassment/Hostile Environment

-b.
+- b.
 Sexual Harassment

-Student Sanctions: •••
+- Student Sanctions:

-Employee Sanctions:
+- Employee Sanctions:

-Student Sanction Levels •••
+- Student Sanction Levels

-Employee Sanction Levels
+- Employee Sanction Levels

-c.
-Force, Coercion, Consent, and Incapacitation •••
+- c.
+Force, Coercion, Consent, and Incapacitation

-d.
+- d.
 Other Prohibited Conduct

-18. Retaliation

-19. Mandated Reporting

-20. When a Complainant Does Not Wish to Proceed

-21. Federal Timely Warning Obligations

-22. False Allegations and Evidence

-23. Amnesty for Complainants and Witnesses

-24. Federal Statistical Reporting Obligations

-INTERIM RESOLUTION PROCESS FOR ALLEGED VIOLATIONS OF THE ANTI-HARASSMENT AND NON-DISCRIMINATION POLICY UNDER THE REGULATIONS APPEARING AT 34 CFF 106.45(KNOWN AS "PROCESS A") ₹ §

-1. Overview

-2. Notice/Complaint

-3. Initial Assessment

-4. Counterclaims

-5. Right to an Advisor

-6. Resolution Processes

-7. Formal Grievance Process Pool

-8. Formal Grievance Process: Notice of Investigation and Allegations

-9. Resolution Timeline

-10. Appointment of Investigators

-11. Ensuring Impartiality

-12. Investigation Timeline

-13. Delays in the Investigation Process and Interactions with Law Enforcement

-14. Steps in the Investigation Process

-15. Role and Participation of Witnesses in the Investigation

-16. Recording of Interviews

-17. Evidentiary Considerations in the Investigation

-18. Referral for Hearing

-19. Hearing Decision-maker Composition

-20. Evidentiary Considerations in the Hearing

-21. Notice of Hearing

-22. Alternative Hearing Participation Options

-23. Pre-Hearing Preparation

-24. Pre-Hearing Meetings

-25. Hearing Procedures

-26. Joint Hearings

-27. The Order of the Hearing - Introductions and Explanation of Procedure

-28. Investigator Presents the Final Investigation Report

-29. Testimony and Questioning

-30. Refusal to Submit to Questioning; Inferences

-31. Recording Hearings

-32. Deliberation, Decision-making, and Standard of Proof

-33. Notice of Outcome

-34. Statement of the Rights of the Parties (see Appendix A)

-35. Sanctions

-36. Withdrawal or Resignation While Charges Pending

-37. Appeals

-38. Long-Term Remedies/Other Actions

-39. Failure to Comply with Sanctions and/or Responsive Actions

-40. Recordkeeping

-41. Disabilities Accommodations in the Resolution Process

-NTERIM RESOLUTION PROCESS FOR ALLEGED VIOLATIONS OF THE ANTI-HARASSMENT ND NON-DISCRIMATION POLICY (PROCESS B)

-1. Initial Assessment

-2. Resolution Process Pool

-3. Counterclaims

-4. Advisors

-5. Resolution Options

-6. Resolution Timeline

-7. Appointment of Investigators

-8. Ensuring Impartiality

-9. Investigation Timeline

-10. Delays in the Investigation Process and Interactions with Law Enforcement

-11. Steps in the Investigation Process

-12. Determination
+- 18. Retaliation

+- 19. Mandated Reporting

+- 20. When a Complainant Does Not Wish to Proceed

+- 21. Federal Timely Warning Obligations

+- 22. False Allegations and Evidence

+- 23. Amnesty for Complainants and Witnesses

+- 24. Federal Statistical Reporting Obligations

+INTERIM RESOLUTION PROCESS FOR ALLEGED VIOLATIONS OF THE ANTI-HARASSMENT AND NON-DISCRIMINATION POLICY UNDER THE REGULATIONS APPEARING AT 34 CFR § 106.45(KNOWN AS "PROCESS A")

+- 1. Overview - 2.
+Notice/Complaint

+- 3. Initial Assessment

+- 4. Counterclaims

+- 5. Right to an Advisor

+- 6. Resolution Processes

+- 7. Formal Grievance Process Pool

+- 8. Formal Grievance Process: Notice of Investigation and Allegations

+- 9. Resolution Timeline

+- 10. Appointment of Investigators

+- 11. Ensuring Impartiality

+- 12. Investigation Timeline

+- 13. Delays in the Investigation Process and Interactions with Law Enforcement

+- 14. Steps in the Investigation Process

+- 15. Role and Participation of Witnesses in the Investigation

+- 16. Recording of Interviews

+- 17. Evidentiary Considerations in the Investigation

+- 18. Referral for Hearing

+- 19. Hearing Decision-maker Composition

+- 20. Evidentiary Considerations in the Hearing

+- 21. Notice of Hearing

+- 22. Alternative Hearing Participation Options

+- 23. Pre-Hearing Preparation

+- 24. Pre-Hearing Meetings

+- 25. Hearing Procedures

+- 26. Joint Hearings

+- 27. The Order of the Hearing Introductions and Explanation of Procedure

+- 28. Investigator Presents the Final Investigation Report

+- 29. Testimony and Questioning

+- 30. Refusal to Submit to Questioning; Inferences

+- 31. Recording Hearings

+- 32. Deliberation, Decision-making, and Standard of Proof

+- 33. Notice of Outcome

+- 34. Statement of the Rights of the Parties (see Appendix A)

+- 35. Sanctions

+- 36. Withdrawal or Resignation While Charges Pending

+- 37. Appeals

+- 38. Long-Term Remedies/Other Actions

+- 39. Failure to Comply with Sanctions and/or Responsive Actions

+- 40. Recordkeeping

+- 41. Disabilities Accommodations in the Resolution Process

+INTERIM RESOLUTION PROCESS FOR ALLEGED VIOLATIONS OF THE ANTI-HARASSMENT AND NON-DISCRIMATION POLICY (PROCESS B)

+- 1. Initial Assessment

+- 2. Resolution Process Pool

+- 3. Counterclaims

+- 4. Advisors

+- 5. Resolution Options

+- 6. Resolution Timeline

+- 7. Appointment of Investigators

+- 8. Ensuring Impartiality

+- 9. Investigation Timeline

+- 10. Delays in the Investigation Process and Interactions with Law Enforcement

+- 11. Steps in the Investigation Process

+- 12. Determination

 Student Process

 Employee Process

-13. Additional Details of the Resolution Process
+- 13. Additional Details of the Resolution Process

-14. Sanctions
+- 14. Sanctions

-15. Withdrawal or Resignation While Charges are Pending
+- 15. Withdrawal or Resignation While Charges are Pending

-16. Appeals
+- 16. Appeals

-17. Long-Term Remedies/Actions
+- 17. Long-Term Remedies/Actions

 18. Failure to Complete Sanctions/Comply with Interim and Long-term Remedies/Responsive Actions

-Remedies/Responsive Actions
+- 19. Recordkeeping - 20.
+Statement of the Rights of the Parties (see Appendix A)

+21. Disabilities Accommodation in the Resolution Process

-Revision of this Policy and Procedures APPENDIX A: STATEMENT OF RIGHTS OF THE PARTIES New Jersey Campus Sexual Assault Victim's Bill of Rights APPENDIX B: STATEMENT ON CONSENSUAL RELATIONS BETWEEN FACULTY AND STUDENTS, ATHLETIC STAFF AND STUDENT-ATHLETES AND EMPLOYEES AND SUBORDINATES154 APPENDIX C: RIDER UNIVERSITY ANTI-HARASSMENT AND NON-DISCRIMINATION STATEMENT
+Revision of this Policy and Procedures

+APPENDIX A: STATEMENT OF RIGHTS OF THE PARTIES

+New Jersey Campus Sexual Assault Victim's Bill of Rights

+APPENDIX B: STATEMENT ON CONSENSUAL RELATIONS BETWEEN FACULTY AND STUDENTS, ATHLETIC STAFF AND STUDENT-ATHLETES AND EMPLOYEES AND SUBORDINATES

+APPENDIX C: RIDER UNIVERSITY ANTI-HARASSMENT AND NON-DISCRIMINATION STATEMENT....